 My teacher, Rav Aharon Lichtenstein, suggested that Jewish Law – keeping Mitzvot - can offer a dimension of God awareness:

-“Being commanded entails both an experience of divine encounter as well as specific mandates one must fulfil.
+“Being "commanded", entails both an experience of divine encounter as well as specific mandates one must fulfill.
 There are those who stress the notion of encounter and dialogue between man and God … This is the Buberian notion of “I and Thou” ...
-At the other extreme, we sometimes become very much involved in relating to the commands [mitzvoth], but in the process, we lose sight of the Commander...
+At the other extreme, we sometimes become very much involved in relating to the commands [mitzvot], but in the process, we lose sight of the Commander...
 Either way, we miss part of the essence of what mitzva means.
 To live a life of Halakha is to try to fuse these elements, to maintain a constant sense of God’s presence while striving to fulfill God’s will.” (http://etzion.org.il/en/mitzva-life-command)

 When we do a mitzva, answering God’s commands, do we appreciate that we are in fact engaged in a prosaic, daily encounter with God, but an encounter nonetheless?